readthedocs/readthedocs.org/readthedocs/proxito/README.rst

 - Always put the filename at the end of the pattern, this is since a filename matches any string.
-  Changing the order of some components is possible, but it may lead to some unexpected behaviours.
 - Write the regex in a way that a partial match is possible, this is useful for raising the proper exception on partial matches (like a 404 on an invalid language if the URL starts with one).